 Bruner, J., Goodnow, J., & Austin, A. (1956) A Study of Thinking, New York: Wiley.

 Picture: Group project by Brande Jackson.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence.https://www.flickr.com/photos/brandejackson/3304249131

 To cite this article: Smith, M.K.
-(2002) ‘Jerome S. Bruner and the process of education’, the encyclopedia of informal education. [http://infed.org/mobi/jerome-bruner-and-the-process-of-education/ Retrieved: enter date]
+(2002) ‘Jerome S. Bruner and the process of education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/jerome-bruner-and-the-process-of-education/ Retrieved: enter date]

 © Mark K. Smith 2002.
 2016